UK police identify over 200 witnesses in nerve agent attack: minister

 A British public inquiry found that Putin had probably ordered Litvinenko’s murder.
 Britain has named two Russian suspects but Russia has refused to extradite them.

-Reporting by Peter Nicholls in Salisbury and Estelle Shirbon in London; Editing by Peter Graff and Toby Chopra
+Reporting by Peter Nicholls in Salisbury and Estelle Shirbon in London; Editing by Peter Graff, Toby Chopra and David Gregorio